 Lemon trees don't like wet feet, and as a general rule, they don't need much watering.
 Plus, watering a lemon tree's foliage and fruit can make it more susceptible to disease.
-Water any newly planted lemon trees every other day for the first week, and then one or two times a week for two months, suggests Crane.
+Water any newly planted lemon trees every other day for the first week, and then one or two times a week for two months.

 In the first two years of life, water new lemon trees every five days or so during dry periods.
-Water mature lemon trees only about every seven to 14 days when the season is dry, writes Vincent Lazaneo of the University of California's San Diego Cooperative Extension.
+Water mature lemon trees only about every seven to 14 days when the season is dry.
 Place a layer of organic mulch, such as tree bark, around the spread of the tree -- and at least 1 foot from the trunk of mature trees to help them retain moisture.

-For young, newly planted trees, sprinkle about 1/4 pound of a 6-6-6-2 fertilizer -- containing 6 percent nitrogen, 6 percent phosphate, 6 percent potash and 2 percent magnesium -- on the ground, under the spread of the tree's branches and slightly beyond every three to four months, gradually increasing to 1 pound of 6-6-6-2 fertilizer by the end of the first year.
+For young, newly planted trees, sprinkle about 1/4 pound of a 6-6-6-2 fertilizer -- containing 6 percent nitrogen, 6 percent phosphate, 6 percent potash and 2 percent magnesium -- on the ground, under the spread of the tree's branches and slightly beyond.
+Do this every three to four months, gradually increasing to 1 pound of 6-6-6-2 fertilizer by the end of the first year.

 For mature trees, sprinkle 3 to 4 pounds of 6-6-6-2 fertilizer under the spread of the tree's branches every four to six months.
 Also spray the tree's leaves with a foliar spray containing chelated zinc or iron two to four times a year.